-Cremation is the norm in England and Wales with approximately 430,000 carried out each year.
+Cremation is the norm in England and Wales with approximately 75% of all recorded deaths are now followed by cremation.
 This is mainly due to lack of available burial plots throughout England and Wales, which can make internment very expensive.
-Crematoria are widely available.
+Crematoriums are widely available.
 The service for cremation is the same as that for burial, apart from the form of committal sentences, and the fact that the service may take place in a church or chapel followed by a short committal service in the crematorium chapel.
 Alternatively, the whole service may be conducted in the crematorium chapel and usually lasts approximately 20 minutes.
 However, it can be as long as the family wishes by prior arrangement, although an extra charge may be assessed.

 British law does not place a time limit within which burial or funeral arrangements must take place.
 Remains are held free of charge at a public mortuary pending receipt of next-of-kin’s instructions.
 This can prove useful in cases where locating next-of-kin is difficult.

 There is neither a time limit within which remains must be embalmed, nor a requirement for embalming of remains for export from the United Kingdom or import into the United States.

 For remains that are to be sent to the United States, next-of-kin are encouraged to consult their receiving funeral home to resolve any doubts about embalming, particularly if relatives wish to view the remains.
 Next-of-kin should advise the funeral home or the Embassy if, for religious or other reasons, the body should not be embalmed.

 In cases of HIV/AIDS-related deaths, or other highly contagious diseases, embalming may not always be possible.
 In those instances the body must be properly sanitized for shipment.